jackma-00/ftuser/docs/BACKTESTING_GUIDE.md

 ## Understanding Backtesting in Multi-Strategy Setup

-This guide shows how to run organized backtests for your **three independent strategies** before deploying them in live trading. **Backtesting uses StaticPairList** for consistent historical testing, while live trading uses **VolumePairList** for dynamic pair selection.
+This guide shows how to run organized backtests for **multiple independent strategies** before deploying them in live trading.
+While these concepts apply to any multi-strategy setup, this guide will specifically focus on the **three example strategies provided** (FirstStrategy, SecondStrategy, and ThirdStrategy). **Backtesting uses StaticPairList** for consistent historical testing, while live trading uses **VolumePairList** for dynamic pair selection.

 ---